Terabuck/osimis-webviewer-plugin/backend/README.txt

    separate project after 1.6.1.
 Make sure to set "-DORTHANC_FRAMEWORK_VERSION=1.6.1" for this reason.

-2- The instructions above do *not* build the front-end (CSS and JavaScript) whose source code can be found in "../frontend".
+2- The instructions above do *not* build the front-end part (CSS and JavaScript), whose source code can be found in "../frontend".
 Precompiled front-end will automatically be downloaded from: http://orthanc.osimis.io/public/osimisWebViewer/1.4.0.zip

+   The "1.4.0.zip" is derived as what follows "-g" in the CMake option "VIEWER_VERSION_FULL".